fredericohorst/fredericohorst/README.md

 my name is Frederico and I like to design data products and solutions, and I love to understand things through data.

-💻 I'm a Data Scientist at [Trio - Open Banking as a Service](https://share.trio.com.br/home), a brazilian startup.
-Prior to Trio, I helped to create the Data Team at [Contabilizei](https://www.contabilizei.com.br) and worked at [Yara](https://www.yara.com), [RBS](https://www.gruporbs.com.br/) and [Getnet](https://site.getnet.com.br), always with a data driven mind.
+💻 I'm currently working at [Localiza](https://www.localiza.com/) as a Data Engineer.
+Prior to Localiza, I worked as a Data Scientist at [Trio - Open Banking as a Service](https://share.trio.com.br/home), a brazilian startup and helped to create the Data Team at [Contabilizei](https://www.contabilizei.com.br).

 I've already worked with:
 - Python
+- Airflow
+- GCP Dataflow
 - Spark / GCP Dataproc / AWS Glue / Databricks
 - SQL and NoSQL databases
 - Docker